umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/expanding-webhook-events.md

 - **WebhookSettings**: The property containing the current webhook settings.
 - **ProcessWebhooks**: The method responsible for processing webhooks for a given notification.
 - **ShouldFireWebhookForNotification**: The method determining whether webhooks should be fired for a specific notification.
-- **ConvertNotificationToRequestPayload**: Optional method allowing customization of the notification payload before sending it to webhooks.
+- **ConvertNotificationToRequestPayload**: An optional method allowing customization of the notification payload before sending it to webhooks.

 ### Creating a Custom Webhook Event